azet/community_bash_style_guide/README.md

   programm should never have unhandled error conditions.
 Use constructs like `if myprogramm --parameter ; then ... ` for calls that might fail and require specific error handling.
 Use a cleanup trap for everything else.
+* try to use `set -u` in your scripts.
+This will terminate your scripts in case an uninitialized variable is accessed.
+This is especially important when developing shell libraries, since library code accessing uninitialized variables will fail in case it's used in another script which sets the `-u` flag.

 ## Resources